Phase transitions and equilibrium measures in random matrix models

-Recall that we assume that at $t=T$ a simple real zero $b$ of $B$ (a double zero of $R_t$) splits into two simple zeros $a_-<a_+$, and the interval $[a_-,a_+]$ becomes part of $S_t$.
+Recall that at $t=T$, a real and simple zero $b$ of $B$ is an isolated point of the set $S^T\setminus S_T$, and that by \cite{MR1744002}, it implies that at this critical value of the parameter $t$, a simple real zero $b\in \R\setminus S_T$ of $B$ (a double zero of $R_t$) splits into two simple zeros $a_-<a_+$, and the interval $[a_-,a_+]$ becomes part of $S_t$.

 First of all we want to estimate the size of the new cut as a function of $t$.
 We use the notation introduced above, indicating explicitly the dependence from the parameter $t$.
 Let us remind the reader in particular that polynomial $h$ is the numerator of the derivative of the complex Green function, see \eqref{greenF}.
-Our assumptions can be written as follows: for a small $\varepsilon >0$, there exist polynomials $\bm A$, $\bm B$ and $\bm h$, such that
+From our assumptions it follows that for a small $\varepsilon >0$, there exist polynomials $\bm A$, $\bm B$ and $\bm h$, such that

 where $a_\pm $, $b$ and $\zeta$ are real-valued continuous functions of $t$ such that

 we denote this common value by $b_0$; this is the place where the new cut is born at $t=T$.
 Remember that it is imposed only by the saturation of the inequality constraint in \eqref{equilibrium1} outside of $S_t$.
 Polynomials $\bm A$, $\bm B$ and $\bm h$ are continuous with respect to the parameter $t\in (T-\varepsilon, T+\varepsilon)$, but represent, generally speaking, different real-analytic functions of $t$ for $t<T$ and $t>T$.